Nicolae Constantin Batzaria: The Haplea years

-In addition, Batzaria took to the applied study of philology.
+In tandem, Batzaria took to the applied study of philology, which also had political and social implications, as when dealing with exonyms.
+A January 1931 piece discussed the annoyance felt by Aromanian settlers in Romania at being labeled "Koutsovlachs" (cuțovlahi, or "Lame Vlachs").
 In September 1933, he commented in Adevărul about the Romani minority and its first efforts at community representation.
 A sympathizer of the cause, he declared himself puzzled that these organizations still used the exonym țigani ("Gypsies"); his arguments may have inspired activist Gheorghe A. Lăzăreanu-Lăzurică, who set up his own General Union of Roma in Romania.
+Batzaria remained critical of those who claimed that a 19th-century author, Anton Pann, was of non-Romanian (and possibly Romani) origin, claiming that the coppersmiths from whom Pann descended were "nomadic Romanians."

 Batzaria's other work took the form of literary studies: he reportedly consulted researcher Șerban Cioculescu about the Balkan origins of classical Romanian dramatist Ion Luca Caragiale.
 His interest in Oriental themes also touched his reviews of works by other writers, such as his 1932 essay on the Arabic and Persian motifs reused by Caragiale in the Kir Ianulea story.
 Caragiale's acquaintance with Ottoman sources was also the subject of Batzaria's last known radio conference, aired in August 1935.
-A few months later, Batzaria was appointed Commissioner of the "Bucharest Month" Exhibit, organized with official support and attended by Romanian King Carol II.
+A few months later, he was appointed Commissioner of the Luna Bucureștilor ("Bucharest Month") festival.
+This activity required that he and Iuliu Scriban inaugurate a "Lilliput", set up by entertainers with dwarfism.